 Read also:

-- Japanese Anemones, with their delicate star-like flowers, are essential in late summer and autumn borders.
+- Japanese Anemones, with their delicate star-like flowers, are essential in late summer and autumn beds.
 These perennials, typical of the "vicar's garden," are among the most beautiful late summer flowers for partial shade, blooming in luminous corollas from September to November.
 Their delicate beauty contrasts with their robustness, as they can tolerate a variety of soil and light conditions (they accept sun in humus-rich soil).

 - Echinaceas, with their vibrant daisy-like flowers, are robust and reliable perennials, offering spectacular blooms in late summer and until September-October without interruption.
-Fertile, very easy to grow, and accommodating, they bloom in naturalistic borders, edges, and English mixed borders.
+Fertile, very easy to grow, and accommodating, they bloom in naturalistic beds, borders, and English mixed borders.
 After flowering, the brown cones suspended on their inflexible stems will extend the decorative effect into the dreary season.

 - Discover our collection of late-flowering perennials

 Summer-flowering shrubs charm us with their colourful blooms and provide structure, texture, and colour to the overall decor.
-They are essential in sunny or semi-shaded areas, in hedges, borders, as standalone plants, or even in pots on the terrace for smaller varieties.
+They are essential in sunny or semi-shaded areas, in hedges, beds, as standalone plants, or even in pots on the terrace for smaller varieties.
 Some are still in bloom at the end of the season, or begin to flower from mid-August to late September, gently announcing the arrival of autumn:

 - The Buddleia or Butterfly Bush, whose colourful and fragrant flower spikes irresistibly attract butterflies renew from July to September-October (‘Adonis Blue’, 'Nanho Purple', Pink Panther).

-- The Crape Myrtle (Lagerstroemia) or Summer Lilac that bloom in large, dense bouquets of frilly flowers often offering a second flowering sometimes until October (‘Souvenir d’André Desmartis’, 'Périgord Pourpre’).
+- The Crape Myrtle (Lagerstroemia) or Summer Lilac that bloom in large dense bouquets of frilly flowers often offering a second flowering sometimes until October (‘Souvenir d’André Desmartis’, 'Périgord Pourpre’).

-- The Hibiscus syriacus or Garden Althea that rewards us all summer with simple or double, delicately crumpled flowers depending on the varieties, ranging from white to purple.
+- The Hibiscus syriacus or Garden Althea that rewards us all summer with simple or double delicately crumpled flowers depending on the varieties, ranging from white to purple.
 They bloom in July, rebloom in August to flower again from late summer to the entrance of autumn (‘Eruption®’, ‘French Cabaret’).

 - The classic Hydrangea or Hydrangea macrophylla which, with its large globular inflorescences, ensures a spectacle in late summer, especially as their flowers change colour as they mature.
 'Endless Summer’ is part of an extremely remontant series, as it flowers from early summer until October.